 There are plenty of angry people out there who will tell you that all rich people are selfish and unhappy and other stuff like its easier for a camel to pass through the eye of a needle than it is for a rich man to enter the kingdom of heaven.
 But, if you ask me, that’s all camelshit.
 There are happy rich people and there are unhappy rich people.
 Personally I aim to be rich and happy rather than poor and happy…but either can work.

-I was brought up in Britain in the 1980s when economic vested interests and class divisions that had been fixed for generations were breaking down.
-These economic changes often moved much quicker than people’s deeply ingrained political views and tribal loyalties.
+I was brought up in Britain in the 1980s when class divisions that had been fixed for generations were breaking down.
+The economy was also changing and these changes were moving quicker than people’s ingrained political views and tribal loyalties.

 One of the fascinating things about Britain is that the distance between those towns and London is so small geographically (you could literally walk from any former coal mining village / town to London) and yet so vast in terms of economic prospects and mindset.
 How many people have stayed too long in economically depressed regions for fear of seeming selfish rather than escaping to better prospects?